-Skin which is stretched beyond the normal level is known as hyperelastic skin.
-It occurs when there is a rapid increase in collagen or the production of elastin becomes low, and hence the skin loses its capacity for elasticity.
+Skin that is stretched beyond the normal level is known as hyperelastic skin.
+This occurs when there is a rapid increase in collagen or the production of elastin becomes low, hence causing the skin to lose its capacity for elasticity.

 The different types of EDS are hypermobility, arthrochalasia, kyphoscoliosis, dermatosparaxis, vascular, and classic.
 Of these, the most severe is vascular EDS, which affects the walls of the blood vessels and the intestines.